History, Neighbours and Made Up NewsOr, a story of how and why Mr Lawwell consigned resolution 12 to the deepest grass; by Finloch (more…)

 Journey’s End?It has taken a year longer than predicted, but a critical appraisal of TRFC’s progress through the lower leagues must include recognition of the improvements on the playing field made under the new manager Mark Warburton.
 SFM usually precludes lengthy discussion on subjective issues like relative abilities of players and managers and referees, but on...

 Court Report: MASH Holdings v SFAThis is my report , from my scribbled notes, of the hearing on 28th April 2016 of the MASH application for Judicial review of the SFA’s decision to accept that David King is a’fit and proper person’ to be a director of a Football club. (more…)

-Single donations are of course welcome, and we are happy and grateful that people make them too, but monthly subs give us a foundation to move forward.
+Single donations are of course welcome, and we are happy and grateful that people continue to make them, but monthly subs give us a foundation to move forward.
 You can pay by PayPal of course, but there is now the option to sidestep PayPal fees and send donations to us directly via the bank.
 (If you do so, please put your site username in as a reference)

-If even a third of our regular users donated the current minimum subscription we would raise around £70,000 per year.
+If even a third of our regular users subscribed the minimum amount, we would raise around £50,000 per year.
 Each year, we are looking to raise only a small fraction of that – and remember you can cancel a monthly donation at ANY time.